Millionaires (group): 2007–2010: Career beginnings

-Millionaires started on August 14, 2007, (according to their Myspace signup) "as an accident" when sisters Melissa and Allison Green used GarageBand.
+Millionaires started on August 14, 2007, (according to their Myspace signup) "as an accident" when sisters Melissa and Allison Green recorded a song using GarageBand.
 The song was titled "I Like Money", and the teens then created a corresponding MySpace profile named Millionaires.
 The third member, Dani Artaud, joined the group after Melissa Marie asked her to join.
 Later, they created their second song, called "Hoe Down".

 At the time of their Myspace debut, they were considering releasing an EP with the title of La La Love or Girls with Guns with their GarageBand songs.
-They then considered the title Shit Bitch before it was released as Bling Bling Bling!.
+They then considered the title Shit Bitch before it was released as Bling Bling Bling!
 The five songs that made it to the EP were edited by Mark Maxwell; many of their Myspace songs did not make the EP.

 They began to perform shows in California and traveled only small distances for gigs.
 They got spots in music festivals such as Rockin' Roots, Bamboozle Left 2008, and Audio Overload 2008.
 In July 2008, they went on their first tour, co-headlining with Breathe Carolina across California and other Western states.
 Later in July, they headlined the Get F$cked Up tour.
 That same month, they performed their Myspace song "I Move It" on MTV's TRL as part of On the Radar, a segment where popular "hipster" bands perform.

 They made a short song titled "Ooh Uh Huh", which became the theme song for MTV's reality show A Double Shot at Love with the Ikki Twins.
 Their song "Hey Rich Boy" was also used as the theme for MTV's Teen Cribs.
 Their song "Alcohol" was also featured on the soundtrack for the third series of Skins.
 Their songs "I Like Money" and "I Move It" were featured on the MTV show My Life as Liz.
 Their cover of Chic's song "Le Freak" is featured on the MTV film Turn the Beat Around.

-The girls started up again in January and February 2009 on their Just Got Paid, Let's Get Laid tour, which sold out on every stop, starting in Oxnard, CA and reaching its west coast crescendo on February 23, 2009, at a small, impromptu gig for MTV's " My Sweet 16" bash in Capitol Hill, quickly selling out the cozy venue to die-hard fans and local residents of the hipster dominant, suburban nook of Seattle, WA.
+The band started up again in January and February 2009 on their Just Got Paid, Let's Get Laid tour, which sold out on every stop, starting in Oxnard, California and reaching its west coast crescendo on February 23, 2009, at a small, impromptu gig for MTV's My Sweet 16 bash in Capitol Hill, quickly selling out the cozy venue to die-hard fans and local residents of the hipster dominant, suburban nook of Seattle, Washington.
 They also teamed up with UK hardcore DJ S3RL, DJ Samurai, and DJ Hook to make the Myspace single "Martinis & Mixed Feelings", for which an electro/techno remix was made.
 On June 23, 2009, they released a new EP, titled Just Got Paid, Let's Get Laid, which had three songs from Bling Bling Bling! and two new songs.
+During their early days the group were often wrongly cited as crunkcore but are mainly an electropop group.
 Their Christmas song "Rated Xmas" was released on December 16.